Labor Certification Audits: What to Expect

 In any of these situations, DOL tends to look for a “business necessity” argument in the course of the audit: The employer must provide enough specific information about its business, along with supporting evidence, to create a context in which the questioned requirement becomes clearly reasonable.

 In addition, since the labor certification rules require the employer to offer the job under the minimum qualifications, any experience the sponsored worker has acquired on the job doesn’t count.
 Experience with the same employer but in a substantially different position, however, can count.
-Thus, if the sponsored worker currently works for the sponsoring employer, as is often the case, the Labor Department might audit to make sure that any of the sponsored worker’s qualifying work experience with the present employer was acquired in a position that was substantially different from the one to be certified.
+Thus, if the sponsored worker currently works for the sponsoring employer, as is often the case, DOL might audit to make sure that any of the sponsored worker’s qualifying work experience with the present employer was acquired in a position that was substantially different from the one to be certified.

 Withdrawing the Labor Certification: No Way Out